HKUSTDial/StatQA/README.md

 ### Format Transformation for Training Set

-We use a similar procedure but different source tabular data to obtain the training set: ``
+We use a similar procedure but different source tabular data to obtain the training set: `Data\Integrated Dataset\Dataset with Prompt\Training Set\Training Set for zero-shot.csv`.

 ....